top of page

 Class Fee: $5 for each student per semester

-Maximum number of students in the class: 20 total (10 per grade group)
+Maximum number of students in the class: 20

 Minimum number of students for the class to make: 4